williamfedele/ellm/README.md

 New conversations use the DEFAULT settings.

-You can modify any field of the default settings using _DEFAULT_ as name.
+You can modify any field of the default settings using _DEFAULT_ as name in command below.
 You can also specify a new name to create a new config to be used on a conversation by conversation basis.
 This is helpful for optimizing API usage.
-For example: use Claude Sonnet for coding and Haiku for simpler tasks.
+For example: using Claude Sonnet for coding and Haiku for simpler tasks.
 ```shell
 uv run ellm.py config NAME --base-url BASEURL --api-key APIKEY --model MODEL --api-type {openai, anthropic} --max-tokens MAXTOKENS
 ```